PaulKinlan/paul.kinlan.me/content/en/2005-09-04-the-failures-of-my-first-ajax-application-par.markdown

 <li>Hides security information needed in some web services.</li>
 <li>Will allow the developer to monitor the requests that I a client would make.</li>
 <li>Proxy scripts would allow you to merge requests and perform any kind of data manipulation on the script before it reaches the client.</li>
-</ul><br />Disadvantages:<ul>
+</ul>Disadvantages:<ul>
 <li>All data is passed through the server, thus using extra bandwidth.</li>
 <li>Requires proxy scripts to be created.</li>
 <li>Proxy scripts may be insecure and also may take up too much server bandwidth</li>
-</ul><br />I fully intend to support in the next version systems that allow cross domain data sources, because it will greatly help my bandwidth demand situation.
-But there may be some situations that I need to perform multiple calls to web services in one single call to my proxy script.<br />
+</ul>I fully intend to support in the next version systems that allow cross domain data sources, because it will greatly help my bandwidth demand situation.
+But there may be some situations that I need to perform multiple calls to web services in one single call to my proxy script.